pramodk/spack-configs/README.md

        variants: ~fortran
 ```

-With the above configuration we tell spack to not build fortan bindings of `HDF5` package.
+With the above configuration we tell spack to not build fortran bindings of `HDF5` package.
 Now `HDF5` will be built by `Clang` compiler without any errors.
 Similarly we can specify version preferences.
 For example, latest `Boost` version takes long time to build.
 We need `Boost` for testing purpose and old version is sufficient for us:

 ```bash
    boost: